Astrobiology and NGSS for middle and high school teachers

 To register or for additional information, contact Pamela Harman at firstname.lastname@example.org

 ASSET, Astrobiology Summer Science Experience for Teachers - Would you like to learn more about the interdisciplinary field of Astrobiology?
 Are you looking for a contemporary thematic science curriculum that is standards based?
 Are you in search of an exciting professional development opportunity?
 Are you ready to share your enthusiasm for science teaching with others?
 If so, we invite you to become an ASSET teacher.
 The ASSET experience will be intense and exciting, interactive and content rich, with presentations by leading astrobiology researchers from the SETI Institute, NASA, and the California Academy of Sciences.
 Scientists will share the latest in astrobiology research on the origin of life on Earth, the extreme conditions in which life exists, Mars exploration, the formation of planetary systems around Sun-like stars, and the search for life in the universe.
 The workshop features a combination of cutting edge science, inquiry-based teaching and learning, and leadership skills development to support you as a teacher and teacher trainer.
 Participants receive the entire Voyages Through Time curriculum and complementary astrobiology materials, developed by NASA’s Astrobiology Institute, for use in their classrooms.

-STAR, Science Teacher and Researcher - The California State University in partnership with Department of Energy national research laboratories and the NASA Ames Research Center is announcing the 2009 Science Teacher and Researcher (STAR) aspiring and early career science teacher summer research program.
+STAR, STEM Teacher and Researcher — The SETI Institute participates in the California State University and the Department of Energy national research laboratories' STEM Teacher and Researcher (STAR) Program for aspiring and early career science teacher summer research program.

 SOFIA, NASA’s Stratospheric Observatory For Infrared Astronomy — Airborne Astronomy Ambassador (AAA) Program.